78 Comments

 Getting your carné (foreigner ID)

-Enter the Agencia Digital.
+If you need an appointment, then just enter the Agencia Digital.
 On the main page in the left menu under "Citas en linea", subpoint "para recojo de documentos" make an appointment to pick up your carné.
 Once again, download and print the confirmation and keep it safe.

 Congratulations!
 You made it!